-Advocacy or a career?
-US students fear employer backlash amid war in Gaza
+‘Career on the line’: US students fear job backlash for protesting Israel

-Students say the prospect of losing future career opportunities has had a silencing effect on campus activism.
+Pro-Palestinian students say the threat of losing future opportunities has had a silencing effect on their activism.

 New York City, United States – Since the start of the Israel-Hamas war, Mohammed — a Cornell University student who asked to be called by a pseudonym — has been careful about attending pro-Palestinian protests.